chlee-tabin/mtsa-tutorial/README.md

  * `1_process_raw_data.sh` formats the data into the input format for the MTSA algorithm,
  * `2_plot_plasmid_vs_norm_expr.sh` gives a simple plotting function to generate graphs to eyeball a few parameters to try
  * `3_mtsa_build_training_data.sh` builds the training data
- * `4_mtsa_training.sh` actually runs the data according to the training dataset to correct the barcode effect for one particular dataset
+ * `4_mtsa_training.sh` actually runs the data according to the training dataset to build a MTSA model
+ * `4_mtsa_training_revcomp.sh` also trains a MTSA model, but treating reverse complement gapped k-mers as distinct features with `-R` option
+ * `5_tag_expr_cmp.sh` performs the analysis of barcode expression comparison before and after the MTSA correction as shown above
+ * `6_calculate_8mer_scores.sh` calculates 8-mer weights using the traing model
+ * `7_plot_results.sh` makes plots that compare observed and predicted expression
+ * `8_reps_cmp.sh` compares barcode expression between replicates before and after MTSA correction
+ * `9_mtsa_training_noflanking.sh` trains a MTSA model without flanking sequences

-For me, it was a good practice to run these scripts to get a feel how the program runs.
+Running these script is a good practice to get a feel how MTSA works.

 ## You need just three inputs

-For my own dataset, it might be more comfortable to use my own code up to the step 1 (`1_process_raw_data.sh`).
+For your own dataset, it might be more comfortable to use your own code up to the step 1 (`1_process_raw_data.sh`).

-Only 3 formatted inputs are necessary:
+Only 3 formatted inputs are necessary if you have MPRA data with predefined barcodes:

-* mpra_tags.txt: A file that contains the CRE names and barcode sequences  in tab-delimited format
+* mpra_tags.txt: A file that contains the CRE names and barcode sequences in tab-delimited (tsv) format
-* mpra_dna_counts.txt: A file that contains the CRE names and read counts of plasmid DNA for each barcodes in tab-delimited format
+* mpra_dna_counts.txt: A file that contains the CRE names and read counts of plasmid DNA for each barcodes in tsv format
-* mpra_mrna_counts.txt: A file that contains the CRE names and read counts of RNA (cDNA) for each barcodes in tab-delimited format
+* mpra_mrna_counts.txt: A file that contains the CRE names and read counts of RNA (cDNA) for each barcodes in tsv format

 Just the first line of mpra_tags.txt looks like this:
 ```{r, eval=FALSE}
 cl266@compute-a-16-82:~/mtsa/public_data/Inoue2017_processed$ head mpra_tags.txt -n 1
 A:HNF4A-ChMod_chr10:11917871-11917984_[chr10:11917842-11918013]	CCTTATTCGCAACGT	CCTAGCATGAGCAAG	CGCTTCCTTATGCCT	TTAGAAGGTATCCAA	CCGCTTAGAACCAGT	CAGCTCAACTATTCC	TTAACGTTAATCTCG	ACGGCGGTCGCGTAC	GCAAGCCTCAAGTAC	TGCCTGATTGCTAAG	CCGCTTACGAACCTT	AGGTATTACGACTCT	TAACTCGCCTTACCG	CCTTACTGAACTTGG	TCTTGCATATAAGAT	CCGGACGATAAGCGC	CTAAGTTGGCTACGA	GTAGGAGCATCTATT	CCTCGCGATATATTC	GATAACCGCTGCTGA	GAGACCGTCTACTCC	TTCGCTCAATATAGC	AGCGCTTACGCTAGC	TTGCTTCAATTCAAC	TACCGGAACGTCTCA	ACCGGTTCGCGCTGG	TACCGAACGTACTCT	AGGTATCAGGTTACG	TAGTACGTCCGTCTT	GATTGCGTCCGATAA	GTTAAGGTTCCGTCC	GCTCCGGATGCAGCT	CAACTTCCGTCTTAT	TGGATGAAGTCGAGG	CGCTTCGAGGCCTCA	TTACTGAAGTAGTCG	TTAGACCTCAGGCCA	AGGCTGCAAGTCAGG	CCGCTCCAGTTACCG	CAGCTTCTTGAATGC	TGCAATAGTAGTAGG	ATGATATGATCATGA	TAAGCTTACGTCAGG	TCCGCTCGCCGTTAA	GCTCCGGACTTCGCC	GAACCTTCGCCATCG	CATCGTCCTACGTCT	CTAGCGTTCTCTAAG	CGTCCTTGCCTTGAG	ATATGCGCCTATGAT	TATGGACGGCTTACG	CAGCCTAATCTAGGT	ATGGAGTTAGACGGC	CTTGGATCCTCGGCA	CGCGAGTTAATTCTG	ATTCCGGCGTACTCT	TCGCCAGATTCCGGA	TGACCTATCTCGGTT	TTGCTCCATCGTTAG	CGATCTAACTCCGGA	CTTATGACGCCTGGT	CCAGTCGAGGTCTCA	GAGTTCAACTAGGCT	TAATCGTCTTCCGAC	TCCGCAAGTCTAGGT	AAGTCTGGATCAGCC	TCCTAGGAGCGAGAC	CTAATTACCGAGATT	GATAAGTTCTGAGAC	TCCTATTGAGTCTCA	GAGACGGCGTCGTAC	AATAGGCTACGTATA	CCTCGTACCGAGGCT	CATGACGTACGCCAT	GTATATGAAGTAAGC	CCAGTTAAGCATGAT	CTTATCAATTGGTAT	TCGGTCTTATGAGTT	CGTAATCATTGCTCC	CATGAACCTTCAGCT	TCGGTATATGAGTCG	GGCGTAACCTTACGA	GCTACTGGATAAGTC	TTCATTCTCAGAGAC	TCAGGTCGGTAACCT	TATCTTCGTTGATAA	AAGTCAATGCCAGAG	GGTCGTTATCGGCGT	TCCTAGACGCCGTAA	CTAGCATGATGACGC	ACTTCTGGATTCAAT	CGCAGCGCGAGAACG	AACCTCGGCAGAATC	GTAGTTCTATTCGGA	AGGTACGCAGTAAGC	TATCTCCGACTGATG	GGTCGCGATAAGCGC	CAGCTAGCGCAATAG	AGCATCATCGCTAAG	TTCTGGATAACTAGC
 ```

 The first line of mpra_dna_counts.txt looks like this:
 ```{r, eval=FALSE}